-She has taught at Columbia Theological Seminary and Candler School of Theology.
+She has taught at Columbia Theological Seminary and Candler School of Theology and served as editor in 2016 of ONScripture.com, a weekly resource for preachers and scholars which paired biblical insight with current events and documentary film.
 She serves on the program council of the Decatur Book Festival, where she curates the spirituality and religion track.
-Her written work has appeared in The New York Times, chapter16.org, The Nashville Scene, Knoxville News Sentinel, and Memphis Commercial Appeal.
-She has a Masters of Divinity from Union Theological Seminary in New York City and worked on the editorial side of publishing at Random House and Hearst magazines.
+Her written work has appeared in The New York Times, The Washington Post, chapter16.org, The Nashville Scene, Knoxville News Sentinel, and Memphis Commercial Appeal.
+She has a Masters Certificate in Writing and Digital Communications from Agnes Scott College, a Masters of Divinity from Union Theological Seminary in New York City and has worked on the editorial side of publishing at Random House and Hearst magazines.

 I offer coaching services to those for whom writing is a necessity either for personal growth or for professional identity.

 The best time to hire a coach is near the beginning of your journey with a new project or writing practice.
 However, coaching can be helpful at any point.